Skip to content

 Digital Caliper

-Great for measuring everything accurately from stones, metal thicknesses and lengths, spacing etc.
+Great for measuring everything accurately from stones, metal thicknesses and lengths, spacing etc. We have since upgraded to a brand called Mitutoyo, these are absolutely fantastic but cost us £70 - start cheaper and upgrade as you progress.

 Ring Clamp

 Great for holding your designs.
 This can take pressure away from your hands when holding things while working on them.
+There are different varieties available.

 Mitre Jig

 A great little tool for creating perfect flat edges and angles.
-These are inexpensive at around £30.
+These are inexpensive at around £40.

 Dividers